tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LP-08-Stu_Simulation_of_Stock_Price_Trajectory.md

   ![tsla-cumulative-pnl](Images/tsla-cumulative-pnl.PNG)

-* It should be stated that although the forecast for the next `3` years of `TSLA` stock prices show considerable declines, it does not mean that it is guaranteed; A forecast/prediction can only be as good as the foundation of information from which it was made.
-Therefore, creating forecasts from too little data can also be a factor.
+* It should be stated that although the forecast for the next `3` years of `TSLA` stock prices show considerable declines, it does not mean that it is guaranteed.
+A forecast/prediction is only as good as the foundation of information from which it was made, and even then, by the nature of random events -- *anything* can happen.